snakemake/snakemake/docs/snakefiles/rules.rst

 Snakemake provides experimental support for dynamic files.
 Dynamic files can be used whenever one has a rule, for which the number of output files is unknown before the rule was executed.
-This is useful for example with cetain clustering algorithms:
+This is useful for example with certain clustering algorithms:

 .. code-block:: python